Skip to Content

 In the case of advanced heart failure, inpatient treatment includes intravenous medications.
 Mostly, heart failure is a chronic condition that can be treated, but usually not cured.
 Heart failure can be successfully managed by taking medications and making healthy changes in habits, such as diet and exercise.

-Veno arterial (VA) ECMO which supports both heart and lung function, can be considered for patients with severe cardiac failure and a potentially reversible cause who meet the following criteria:
+Veno arterial (VA) ECMO which supports both heart and lung function, can be considered when you have severe cardiac failure and a potentially reversible cause who meet the following criteria:

 • Severe refractory cardiogenic shock on a moderate dose of two or more inotropes/pressors and/or use of other mechanical devices (balloon pump, etc.)